dan-jc-h/2022-advent-of-code/day09/README.md

 Pretty major escalation!
 Now you have a ten unit long rope, and you have to calculate the position of each piece of rope as it moves and follows the one ahead of it.

+Going to put this in a new program otherwise it will just be messy.